-Excerpts from letters to Venerable Thubten Chodron and retreat participant Kathleen (Zopa) Herron from an inmate practicing while in prison.
+Excerpts from letters to Venerable Thubten Chodron and retreat participant Kathleen (Zopa) Herron from a person practicing while in prison.

 Letter to Venerable Thubten Chodron